EsGeh/structuredData/README.md

     (for options append `--help`)

-- add to pd libraries:
+- add to pd library search path:

 	you have two options: